achoum/drawtree/README.md

 ## Options

-There is currently no proper command line options.
-To change the parameters, you can change the uppercase variable at the top of the script (this need to be improved :) ).
+There is currently command line options.
+Instead, the options are modifiable by editing various constants defined at the top of the script.

 These options are: